Council Housing Allocation Policy

 - private sector tenants

-Over the last year statutorily homelessness applications has gone down from 3,000 to around 2,000.
+Over the last year statutorily homelessness applications has gone up from 2,134 to around 2,500.

 If you are interested in finding out more about how we let vacant council housing including sheltered housing, you can download the following documents